 The Inflammation Connection and Why Turmeric May Work for Depression

 Turmeric has many health benefits, including being a natural anti-inflammatory.
 Inflammation is another reason why we may look towards the benefits of turmeric for depression.
 Have you noticed that your cold and flu symptoms also bring depression?
 We may think that this is an obvious symptom of feeling sick, but what if your immune system is actually dictating how you feel?
 If you have a chronic illness or low-level inflammation, those inflammatory compounds are going to depress your digestive system (80% of your immune system is in your gut) and the neurotransmitters in your brain (gut/brain axis).

 Research has shown that “patients with increased inflammatory cytokines due to a variety of medical illnesses have increased rates of depression compared to the general population.”
 Therefore, we can consider inflammatory depression as another subtype.

 Research has also shown that mania, and to a less extent, depression, occurs in a pro-inflammatory state and that the immune system should be a target for treatment.
 In this study, the pro-inflammatory cytokines, IL-2, IL-4 and IL-6, were increased in mania subjects in comparison with healthy subjects.
-Patients in depressive episode showed only increased IL-6 levels.
+Patients in the depressive episodes showed only increased IL-6 levels.
 Mood symptoms showed a positive correlation with IL-6 and IL-2.
 Other studies have also found elevated levels of TNF-alpha and C-Reactive Protein.